monsoonmaelstrom/book2/book2.md

 He nods.

-“Thanks,” I say as he moves to speak to Gavin.
+“Thanks,” I respond as he moves to speak to Gavin.

-“You look like shit,” Lisette tells me.
+“You look like shit,” Lisette comments.

 “Yeah.
 Well.”
 I shrug.
 “Still want to be able to do magic?”
 I ask her.
 “Because I think we’re going to have to do something like that with you.”

 “Let me sleep on it,” she says with the first hint of trepidation I’ve seen from her.

-“Good choice,” I say as she moves ahead and is replaced by Peter.
+“Good choice,” I note as she moves ahead and is replaced by Peter.
 “Fucking Peter,” I mutter once I’m sure he’s close enough to hear me.

 “That looked pretty rough,” he tells me.